Henri Selmer Paris: Selmer UK

 After being passed around several other owners, Selmer once again found itself owned by the Gibson Guitar parent company, this time through a holding company called Norlin Music USA.
 The marketing policy adopted by management involved allowing its distributors to arrange short-term loans of Gibson instruments on a trial basis.
 This was considered an excellent marketing ploy had it been controlled but the reality of the situation was that instrument loans were made freely available to any musician and bands who made a request.
 The consequences were that these very expensive musical instruments were used, damaged, and returned unsold to the UK warehouse, where attempts were made to repair them with the limited facilities on hand, as the distribution agreement with the manufacturing base in Kalamazoo, Michigan, did not allow for the return of defective items.
 At one time in 1977 there were over one thousand damaged, broken and disassembled Gibson guitars stored in an unheated warehouse in Braintree, Essex.

 The factory in Braintree also developed the manufacturing of Lowrey keyboards from KD kits exported from the Chicago manufacturing base of CMI.
 These instruments were technically advanced but the build quality was poor compared with keyboards which were just beginning to reach the UK and European markets from Japan.
-To supplement earnings the company took the decision to import a low cost Italian designed organ marketed as a Selmer product which was distributed in large numbers by catalogue sales.
+To supplement earnings the company made the decision to import a low cost Italian designed organ marketed as a Selmer product which was distributed in large numbers by catalogue sales.
 Again the return rate, this time due to damage in transit, was significant.
 In spite of a rebranding as Norlin Music (UK) the management of the company failed to address the key factors preferring to effect a range of cost-cutting measures.
 In 1976 Norlin Music Inc., faced with mounting debts, began dismantling Selmer UK piece by piece, until the only facility was a repair center for Lowrey organs with a single employee.
 This shut down in the early 1980s.

 Despite being largely unknown in the U.S., Selmer guitar amplifiers from the early 1960s have begun to gain a reputation as vintage collectibles among valve amplifier enthusiasts.

+Selmer saxophones

+Selmer began creating saxophones in 1922, which became known as the Model 22.
+The saxophone was a popular choice, as Selmer created the "Balanced action", which was a prototype for modern saxophones, many saxophones today have many of the components from this formation.
+The bore and bell were bigger than the American saxophone, become direct competition with them as a compatible option.
+The Selmer Tenor Saxophone became a popular choice in Europe for jazz musicians.
+George Cassidy, a Northern Irish jazz musician, had become a favourite with the Selmer tenor saxophone, for its warm, rich and expressive tone.
+Cassidy inspired Van Morrison, his Hyndford Street neighbour to take music lessons from him based on his performances with the Selmer tenor saxophone.